preciofishbone/OmniaFx/docs/migration/4-0-to-5-0/README.md

 Client-side model `OmniaUserContext` has been replaced with `UserWithPropertyBag`.

 Model `User` has been updated to be generic to support different types of user.
-The new model `AzureAdUser`, which is a specific of `User`, is equivalent to the old `User`.
+The new model `AzureAdUser`, which is inherited from the new `User`, is equivalent to the old `User`.

 ## Worker program.cs